eTextile/rSens/Hardware/README.md

 ## Hardware folder
 - This folder is contaning two versions of the project.
-- **rSens_DIL** is a proof of concept that have been done for an e-Textile one stage performance.
+- **rSens_DIL** is a proof of concept that has been done for an e-Textile one stage performance.
-- **rSens_SMD** is a redesign that have been done to optimize the form factor of the PCB and add a second amplification line.
+- **rSens_SMD** is a redesign that has been done to optimize the form factor of the PCB and add a second amplification line.
 - All source files are made with [KiCad](https://kicad.org/) 5.0.*

 ## Prerequisite
-Calculate the onboard DIL resistor **R1** using the included Python script [R1_calculator.py](../docs/R1_calculator.py) This Python script will automaticly calculate the resistor value that you need to get the best voltage divider efficiency.
+Calculate the onboard DIL resistor **R1** using the included Python script [R1_calculator.py](../docs/R1_calculator.py) This Python script will automatically calculate the resistor value that you need to get the best voltage divider efficiency.

 To run this script you will first need to get your sensor characteristics by using a conventional multimeter.
 Then you will use these values as arguments to run the script :